You can change the background-color of the chart by setting backgroundColor property.

 Team CanvasJS

-If you are still facing issue, kindly create a sample project reproducing the issue & share it with us over Google-Drive or Onedrive so that we can run the sample locally to understand the scenario better and help you out.
+If the issue still persists, kindly create a JSFiddle with sample data reproducing the issue you are facing and share it with us so that we can look into the code, understand the scenario better and help you resolve it.

 —